BenNahum6/Meta-Data-jpg/README.md

 The code is written on Microsoft operating system.

-A script that receives a file searches for jpg files inside it and prints their metadata.
+A script that receives a file path and searches for jpg files inside it and prints their metadata.